 These changes to state support for social care will come at a hefty price.
 Unfortunately, it is not as simple as the Government funding the reform without consequences for the working people.

-Therefore, the Prime Minister has announced the below:
+Therefore, the Prime Minister has announced the following:

-• The health and social care levy will also be charged on adults above the state pension age – under current arrangements, national insurance is not paid by anyone over the state pension age
+- Under current arrangements, the health and social care levy will also be charged to adults above the state pension age; national insurance is not paid by anyone over the state pension age.

 Estimates suggest that £36bn will be raised in the first 3 years of these measures, and this will be ringfenced to help clear the NHS backlog and to fund the social care reform.